Mungo Thomson: Sound projects and early films

 Mungo Thomson, Negative Space (STScI-PRC2007-41a) and Negative Space (STScI-PRC2003-24), Photographic murals, 136" x 150", 250" x 585" and 250" x 255", all 2008, Installation view, Hammer Museum.

 In several projects Thomson used a subtractive approach to consider the periphery and notions of the void.
 The Collected Live Recordings of Bob Dylan, 1963–1995 (1999) involved three decades of live recordings in which he edited out the music, leaving 25 minutes of wave-like applause and crowd noise; recalling New Age recordings of rain, the CD (advertised on posters and bus benches) played in full at night on several Los Angeles radio stations.
 For The American Desert (for Chuck Jones) (2002) he erased the characters from twenty-five Road Runner cartoons, leaving an archival montage of uninhabited, comically surreal backdrops and "camera" pans, sweeps and zooms that seemed to comment on the mythological American West, the void of the desert and manifest destiny.
 The Swordsman (2004) focused on the off-screen void of film through a looped video of retired Hollywood "sword master" Bob Anderson re-enacting his (typically out-of-frame) toss of a prop sword to movie action heroes.

 Thomson also looked at these themes in printed projects, such as the tabloid People (2011), in which he digitally erased all the artworks from repurposed photographs of art fairs, galleries and museums, refocusing attention on the gestures, attitudes and styles of spectators contemplating empty walls and booths.
 For the wall murals and book Negative Space (2008, Hammer Museum), he inverted the hues and values of Hubble Telescope deep-cosmos images, transposing dark voids into luminous décor that recalled marble, psychedelia and Light and Space art worthy of aesthetic attention.
 Thomson also created permanent installations of the project for the University of California Berkeley, University of California San Francisco and Los Angeles Metro.

 Time-related and archive projects

 Thomson has frequently explored time, often using additive formats (the archive, stop-action "flicker-style" films) and analog reference points.
-Untitled (Margo Leavin) (2009) was a stop-motion Super-16mm animation offering an near-archeological presentation of the well-known gallerist's Rolodex—both the physical apparatus and its contents: artist, collector and celebrity contacts flipped through card-by-card.
+Untitled (Margo Leavin) (2009) was a stop-motion Super-16mm animation offering a near-archeological presentation of the well-known gallerist's Rolodex—both the physical apparatus and its contents: artist, collector and celebrity contacts flipped through card-by-card.
 The film concisely mapped and retrospected an obsolete information technology and a vanishing art world community and era (the gallery since closed).

 June 25, 2001 (How the Universe Will End); Reflected: March 6, 1995 (When Did the Universe Begin?), Enamel on low-iron mirror, poplar and anodized aluminum, 74" x 56" x 2.5" each, both 2012.
 Installation view, Gavin Brown's Enterprise.